fujitatomoya/rcl_logging_syslog/README.md

 ### Examples

-The followings are example output for file system and [fluent-bit](https://github.com/fluent/fluent-bit).
+The following is an example output for file system and [fluent-bit](https://github.com/fluent/fluent-bit).

 Start ROS 2 demo application: